-You see why this is a problem?
+Do you see why this is a problem?

 In addition, Selenium deficiency may make Iodine deficiency worse or create an environment where iodine deficiency can happen more quickly.

-Not something you want to have happen.
+Not something you want to have happened.

 If you are reading this article and you aren’t aware of what the thyroid does, or the symptoms of hypothyroidism please read this article here for more information.